red-gate/web-kata/kata-website-3.md

 This Kata will introduce you to writing asynchronous JavaScript using Promises.
 We're going to access the web API we developed in the previous Kata from a front using JavaScript Promises.

+This is similar to [React Kata 5](kata5.md).
+However this time you must use Promises.
+We also care more about

 ### Promises

 JS Promises introduce a common pattern for executing operations on the result of an asynchronous operation.
 They also allow you to cope with error cases with ease.